altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "How could it be!
 Men only think about that, be it day or night!"<br/>

-The 2 women looked at Regis.
+The 2 women looked at Regis.<br/>

-Elin's gaze was full of passion while Clarisse's eyes were ice cold.
+Elin's gaze was full of passion while Clarisse's eyes were ice cold.<br/>

 Maybe it's because of how Regis was brought up by his sister, but Regis was like a little brother who couldn't stand up before elderly women.
-He felt that he couldn't handle either lady.
+He felt that he couldn't handle either lady.<br/>

-Regis backed away once more.
+Regis backed away once more.<br/>

-He felt as if he had entered the cage of a grey wolf.
+He felt as if he had entered the cage of a grey wolf.<br/>

 "...
 Erm...
 What do you mean by those thoughts?"<br/>

-The 2 women sighed in response.
+The 2 women sighed in response.<br/>

 "Mr. Regis is really..."<br/>